TM

 This page defines the framework.
 Future applied transformation surfaces belong on MandalaStacks.

-This internal route explains how canonical framework pages on WinMedia connect to MandalaStacks as the downstream applied layer.
+This section shows how canonical framework pages on WinMedia connect to MandalaStacks as the downstream applied layer.

 Move from TM to applied use

 The conceptual explanation stays here.
-When the framework needs a repeatable interface, guided sequence, or interactive workflow, MandalaStacks provides that applied surface.
+When the framework needs a repeatable interface, guided sequence, or interactive workflow, follow the applied-tools bridge rather than treating the page as an operational surface.